welcome hobbyists, educators and the scientifically|

 Ever dreamed about building an x-ray tube?
 Or coating your own telescope mirror?
 Maybe even constructing an electron microscope?
 Perhaps you are a high school science teacher who would like to introduce simple yet interesting electron, ion and plasma physics experiments and demonstrations into your classroom.
 People the world over are involved in projects like these and the common thread is the use of vacuum technology.
 This site represents a key resource for you to join this network of hobbyists, students and educators.

 The October 2021 issue of the Bell Jar is available

-This twenty first issue may be found on the Articles & Publications page.
-Contributions include Mark Atherton on bell jar safety, a high altitude chamber for biological studies, recent advances in pseudospark e-beam research and a new update on a gliding arc set up for producing plasma activated water (PAW).
-Also included are references to three articles of possible interest in Vacuum Technology & Coating magazine.
+This twenty second issue may be found on the Articles & Publications page.
+Contributions include Mark Atherton on experiments with a naked CCD imager under electron illumination and a homemade vacuum diode, Chuck Sherwood on vacuum coating by evaporation, and information on the capillary spark.
+Also included are references to four articles of possible interest in Vacuum Technology & Coating magazine.

 Introducing the BVES